lombocska/blog/_posts/2018-11-28-women-in-tech.md

 I had the luck to be part of the European Women in Tech Conference in Amsterdam organized since 2016.
 This conference was rather for meeting other like-minded women, than picking up new useful knowledge or going deeper in a known topic.

-Due to that fact I was surprised and a bit disappointed.
+Due to that fact I was surprised and a bit disappointed at the same time.
 The other thing that I have to say honestly, that I was tongue-tide at the beginning of the first day since I always use English in the written form, but speech.
 As usual, I was full of beans, so my muteness disappeared soon. :)